-You can only choose the automatically generated report if you are logged in as CAR administrator.
+Note You can only choose the automatically generated report if you are logged in as CAR administrator.
 The automatically generated reports do not display in the drop-down list box if you are logged in as a manager or individual user.

-- Step 4 Choose the date range for the period for which you want to see call information. - Step 5 If you want the report in CSV format, choose CSV (comma separated value) in the Report Format area.
+Step 4 Choos the date range for the period for which you want to see call information.
+Step 5 If you want the report in CSV format, choose CSV (comma separated value) in the Report Format area.
 Be aware that the CSV-format report is limited to 20,000 records.
 If you want the report in PDF format, choose PDF (portable document format) in the Report Format area.
-Be aware that the PDF-format report is limited to 5000 records. - Step 6 Click the View Report button.

-Step 7 If you want to mail the report, click the Send Report button.
-To send the report, follow the procedure that is described in the "Mailing a Report" section on page 3-3.
+Be aware that the PDF-format report is limited to 5000 records.
+Step 6 Click the View Report button.
+The re eport displays.
+Step 7 • want to mail the report, click the Send Report button.
+To send the report, follow the procedure described in the "Mailing a Report" section on page 3-3.